Skip to main content

 • 60.
 What is the “ABAWD” 3-month time limit for childless adults ages 18 to 50?

 • 61.
-Can I enroll in an education or training through DTA's "SNAP Path to Work" program?
+Can I enroll in an education or training program through DTA's "SNAP Path to Work" program?

 • SNAP Part III -- Financial Eligibility